 In 2018, to address policy and planning needs for the next generation of sustainable transportation, the Luskin Center for Innovation (LCI) launched its newest initiative: Sustainable Fleets & New Mobility.
 This undertaking builds on years of research informing clean vehicle policy, infrastructure planning, and low-income clean mobility incentive programs.

-Read on for descriptions of the upcoming and ongoing inaugural projects for this new initiative and be sure to check back on this page for updates and new projects.
+Read on for descriptions of the inaugural projects for this new initiative and be sure to check back on this page for updates and new reports.

 Supporting Electrification of Ridesharing Fleets (Current and proposed projects)